UTBucky/bookstore-inventory-app/README.md

   Swapped sample data with our own data and otherwise utilized code as is while going through guide's steps from source: https://github.com/osu-cs340-ecampus/nodejs-starter-app

+Note: Some pages may require reloading for CRUD changes to be visible